makersacademy/airport_challenge/README.md

 Feature Tests:
 `./spec/feature/grand_finale_spec`
 - 6 planes can be created
-- 6 planes can land
+- 6 planes can land at specified airport
 - Plane is denied landing permission when airport is at maximum capacity
 - 6 landed planes have status 'landed'
 - After all 6 planes takeoff there are no more landed planes